The history of the Amsterdam Pipe Museum

 Research function

-Logically, the expansion of the collection area also broadened the research.
+Logically, the expansion of the collection area also broadened our research.
 Since 2000, the Pijpenkabinet has mainly expressed its new expertise in articles on the web.
 For example, publications have appeared on a range of topics such as Ashanti pipes, the iconography of tobacco packaging, system pipes, wages in the pipe-making industry, corncob pipes and the meerschaum pipe.

-Traditional research into the clay pipe continued as usual, resulting in a ground-breaking book on the European development of the design of the clay pipe in the nineteenth century, entitled Century of Change, the European clay pipe, its final flourish and ultimate fall.
+Traditional research into the clay pipe continued as usual, resulting in a ground-breaking book on the European development of the design of the clay pipe in the nineteenth century, entitled Century of Change; the European Clay Pipe, its final Flourish and ultimate Fall.
 The multi-year project on the history of the pipe and pottery factory Goedewaagen was completed in three parts: the family history, the pipe industry and the company and product history.
 The latter established Duco's name in the circle of ceramic experts.

 Finally, there was the renewed and greatly expanded version of the pipe mark book entitled Marks and Ordinances of the Pipe Makers in Gouda.
 This voluminous book is the crowning glory of Duco's work, a standard work that could be realized after more than twenty years of additional research, partly by digitizing the enormous databases of makers and marks that had been collected and processed since 1969.